Infectious Diseases Conferences

 A weekly one-hour session that repeats the sessions monthly conducted by Dr. Cecilia (Tran) Truc and attended by the fellows, internal medicine residents and students on the inpatient consultation services at Hermann Hospital and LBJ Hospital.
 Fundamental concepts of antibiotic pharmaco-dynamic use, including microbiologic activity, side effects, mechanism of action, and therapeutic use, for the various classes of antibiotics are reviewed on a rotating basis.

 A one-hour session that occasionally replaces UT Journal Club, which includes both adult and pediatric infectious disease faculty, fellows, rotating residents, and laboratory personnel.
 Fellows and faculty take turns presenting their individual research projects to the entire group, particularly prior to IDWeek (the annual meeting of the Infectious Disease Society of America (IDSA, HIVMA, SHEA and the Pediatric Infectious Diseases Society) and ASM Microbe.
 UT MDACC ID also has periodic research presentations.

 A weekly one-hour session during which ID fellows discuss topics on a rotational basis in preparation for taking the ID Boards.

-Infectious Disease National Meetings: All fellows are supported by their research mentors to attend either the ICAAC or the IDSA annual meeting as second year fellows.
+Infectious Disease National Meetings: All fellows are supported to attend either ASM Microbe or the IDWeek annual meeting as second year fellows.
 At these meetings, fellows are exposed to a wide variety of clinical and basic science infectious disease learning opportunities, including meet the professor sessions, general review seminars, and specific research topics.